Skip to main content

 On March 19, 2020, Indiana Governor Eric Holcomb directed that all Indiana schools be closed until May 1 due to the pandemic.
 This action essentially cancelled the boys basketball state tournament for the first time in its 110-year history.

-On March 20, 2020, John (Paul) Neidig was named the ninth commissioner in Association history by the Executive Committeee and would assume the position on August 1, 2020.
+On March 20, 2020, John (Paul) Neidig was named the ninth commissioner in Association history by the Executive Committee and would assume the position on August 1, 2020.
 Neidig would assume the position having enjoyed a 34-year career in secondary education and athletic administration and had been an assistant commissioner since 2017.

 On April 2, 2020, Indiana Governor Eric Holcomb along with the State Commissioner of Health and the State Superintendent of Public Instruction announced the closure of all K-12 schools throughout Indiana for the remainder of the school year due to the continued effects of the pandemic.
 Subsequently, the IHSAA announced the cancellation of all spring sports tournament series events for the 2019-20 school year.